 This Service Level Agreement (“SLA”) contains terms and conditions that apply to the Services provided by StackPath.
 The terms contained herein are in addition to, and not in lieu of, the terms in the StackPath Master Service Agreement (“MSA”) and Order.
 In the event of a conflict between the terms of this SLA and an Order, the terms of the SLA shall control.
 This SLA applies to the Services described in Section 1.2.

-1.2.
-Services.
 For purposes of this SLA, “Service(s)” means the individual services offered by StackPath as part of its product offering as described on the Site for which Customer has placed an Order for and purchased from StackPath.
-Some product offerings, such as DDoS Service and Server Monitoring Service, do not have an SLA.
+Some product offerings, such as Virtual Machines, Containers, Serverless Scripting, Object Storage, DDoS, and Server Monitoring Service, do not have an SLA.

 “Service Availability” means the ability of Customer to transmit and receive Customer Content via the StackPath network.